1 Bg 9-1972: The Most Confidential Knowledge

 > He appeared with four hands, but after the prayers of the

-> parents He transformed Himself into an ordinary child.
-As
+> parents, He transformed Himself into an ordinary child.
+His

 > appearance as an ordinary human being is one of the